Godswilleo/hr_annual_merit_reward/README.md

 3. Get staff who scored below 60% annual KPI
 4. Get the staff who got the highest total annual KPI
 5. Get staff who scored 50% and above KPI in quarter2
+6. Get the number of people from each department who scored 70 and above annual KPI
+7. Get the number of people from each department who scored 60 to 69 annual KPI
+8. Get the number of people from each department who scored 50 and above in quarter 2
+9. Get the staff who had the highest KPI for each department
-6. Generate the January salary schedule while factoring in the rewards for each category of staff
+10. Generate the January salary schedule while factoring in the rewards for each category of staff
+11. Difference in total remunerations after implementing the rewards

 ## Technologies used and skills demonstrated
 * Python    - Cleaning and Transformation using Pandas, Matplotlib, Charts, Functions, loops